Do you ever feel stressed about how to protect a laptop in a backpack when traveling?

 From my own experience, I found that the best way to protect my laptop from damage is by keeping it isolated inside the laptop compartment section of the backpack.
 Never put other stuff like a charger or cables into the same compartment.

 Always get the good quality of laptop backpack if money is not an issue for you.
-So keep reading to learn the other awesome tips on how to protect your laptop safe in a backpack.
+So keep reading to learn the other awesome tips on how to protect laptop in backpack safely.

 Keep your laptop in the laptop compartment